LucaBonfiglioli/pipewine/docs/tutorial/actions.md

 Pipewine `Mapper` objects (essentially the same as Pipelime Stages), allow you to quickly implement dataset operators by defining a function that transforms individual samples.

-This allows you to write way less code when the following conditions apply:
+This allows you to write way less code when all the following conditions apply:

 - The operation accepts and returns a single dataset.
 - The input and output datasets have the same length.